soulslike-routing/dsroute/README.md

 - [ ] Undo functionality
 - [ ] Add support for mobile devices (horizontal mode)
 - [ ] Display some kind of "back" indicator next to previous location
+- [ ] Preload all assets
+- [ ] Displays loading animation while preloading

 ## Looks
 - [ ] Make it look nice :)
 - [x] Nice favicon(s) and title
 - [x] Implement banner images
-- [ ] Get nice and fitting images for all regions
+- [ ] Get nice and fitting images for all regions (movement card)
 - [ ] Get nice and fitting images for all items
 - [ ] Get nice and fitting images for all enemies
-- [ ] Big location image in background of location card (experiment with that, does it look good?)
+- [ ] Get nice and big images for all regions (big background)

 ## Other
 - [x] Deploy to [my homepage](https://www.sailsman.xyz) (only linked)